artnoi43/superwatcher/pkg/reorgsim/README.md

 by other packages, even though most external test cases still have 1 `ReorgEvent` for now.

-To use code in `reorgsim`, users will need to prepare logs `[]types.Log` (or `map[uint64][]types.Log`, where the key is the log's block number) and parameters `BaseParam`, as well as reorg parameters in `[]ReorgEvent`.
+To use code in `reorgsim`, users will need to prepare logs `[]types.Log` (or `map[uint64][]types.Log`, where the key is the log's block number) and parameters `Param`, as well as reorg parameters in `[]ReorgEvent`.

-The logs and `[]ReorgEvent` are used to construct mocked blockchains, while `BaseParam` controls `ReorgSim` behavior such as initial block number and block progress.
+The logs and `[]ReorgEvent` are used to construct mocked blockchains, while `Param` controls `ReorgSim` behavior such as initial block number and block progress.

 > To help with development experience, the package provides convenient functions to read the mocked logs from JSON files.
 > Users can use [`ethlogfilter`](https://github.com/artnoi43/ethlogfilter) to get desired logs in JSON formats.